mitchweaver/suckless/README.md

 `./build.sh $name`

-For any questions, feel free to contact me or open a git issue.
+For questions, feel free to contact me or comment on the git issues.

 ### misc screenshots:
 ------